HarshaVardhanNaiduGangavarapu/vault-velocitylimits/README.md

    * A maximum of 3 loads can be performed per day, regardless of amount.

 ### Current Task Scope
-* The Java Springboot project reads the `input.txt` file available under `resources` folder which contains the fund loading transaction's data.
+* The Java Springboot project reads the `input.txt` file available under `resources` folder, which contains the fund loading transaction's data.
 * It processes the data by applying velocity limits and leveraging in-memory h2 database.
 * The processed output is written to `output.txt` file under resources folder and also logged to standard output console.
 * We have implemented Unit test cases for the service layer business logic with the help of Mocks.